iancero/rollout/README.md

 devtools::install_github("iancero/rollout")
 ```

-## A basic example
+## Workflow

 Evaluating the power of a rollout design minimally involves:

-1. Specifying the rollout schedule (i.e., rollout design), expected
+1. Specifying the rollout schedule, expected intervention effects, and
-    effects of the intervention in that schedule, and other sample
-    characteristics (e.g., number of cohorts, sample size of each
+    other sample characteristics (e.g., number of cohorts, sample size
-    cohort).
+    of each cohort).
-2. Simulating several datasets consistent with the rollout schedule and
+2. Simulating several datasets
-    expected effects.
-3. Fitting a statistical model to each dataset (e.g., a multi-level
+3. Fitting a statistical model to each dataset
-    regression model to test the effects of the intervention).
-4. Evaluating the statistical properties of those models.
-For example,
+4. Evaluating the statistical properties (e.g., power) of those fitted
-    the power of the design can be estimated by tracking the proportion
-    of times the model successfully detects the “true” intervention
-    effect specified in Step 1.

-### Step 1: Specify the rollout schedule, expected effects, and sample characteristics
+    models.

+The rollout package provides functions to help you with each of these
+steps.

+## Specifying rollout schedules and effects

 In this step, we specify the rollout schedule and expected effects of
 the intervention.
 For example, we might specify that the intervention